Video shows Port Authority official's rant at police

 Tenafly police had pulled over a Toyota for illegally tinted windows and then discovered the registration was expired.
 They had to impound it.

-One of the passengers called her mom to pick them up. and up drove a black Mercedes, and a woman who very much wanted those cops to know exactly who she was.
+One of the passengers called her mom to pick them up, and up drove a black Mercedes and a woman who very much wanted the cops to know exactly who she was.

 Turner: "That's my ID and my business card.
-I am Commissioner of the Port Authority and I'm heading up 4,000 police officers."
+I am commissioner of the Port Authority, and I'm heading up 4,000 police officers."

-Turner: "No don't call me Miss.
+Turner: "No, don't call me Miss.
 I'm Commissioner."

 At least until then, Caren Turner was one of 12 members of the volunteer board of commissioners that oversees the Port Authority and its police department, though it has considerably fewer than 4,000 officers.